Utility Laws in California

 In California, it is not legal for landlords to withhold any of the security deposit to cover utility bills.
 You can only withhold funds from the security deposit for the following reasons:

 While the tenant should have paid their utility bills, this cost cannot be directly deducted from the deposit.
 This is another reason that units often include water and other utilities under the cost of rent –it’s easier for them to recoup unpaid costs.
-However, you must never charge more for utilities than what is actually paid, so keep this in mind when setting your rent.
+However, you must never charge more for utilities than what is paid, so consider this when setting your rent.

 Who pays electricity between tenancies?